alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 We will introduce two new headers:

-- `GOVUK-Account-Session`: holds the encrypted session ID.
+- `GOVUK-Account-Session`: holds the session cookie value.
 Set by Fastly to pass the cookie to our apps, set by our apps to create a new cookie.